little-book-of/algorithms/books/en-US/book.md

 3. Write a DFS and BFS for a small graph.
 4. Draw a directed graph with a cycle and detect it manually.

-Graphs and trees move you beyond linear thinking ,  they let you explore *connections*, not just collections.
+Graphs and trees move you beyond linear thinking.
+They let you explore *connections*, not just collections.

 ### 10. Algorithm Design Patterns

-By now, you've seen what algorithms *are* and how they're *analyzed*.
+By now, you've seen what algorithms are and how they're analyzed.
 You've explored searches, sorts, structures, and recursion.
-The next step is learning patterns ,  reusable *strategies* that guide how you build new algorithms from scratch.
+The next step is learning patterns, reusable strategies that guide how you build new algorithms from scratch.

 Just like design patterns in software architecture, algorithmic design patterns give structure to your thinking.
 Once you recognize them, many problems suddenly feel familiar.

 #### 1. Brute Force

 Start simple.
-Try every possibility, pick the best result.
+Try every possibility and pick the best result.
-Brute force is often your baseline ,  clear but inefficient.
+Brute force is often your baseline, clear but inefficient.

 Example:
 Find the maximum subarray sum by checking all subarrays.

+- Time: $O(n^2)$
-- Time: ( O$n^2$ )- Advantage: easy to reason about- Disadvantage: explodes for large input Sometimes, brute force helps you see the structure needed for a better approach.
+- Advantage: easy to reason about
+- Disadvantage: explodes for large input

+Sometimes, brute force helps you see the structure needed for a better approach.

 #### 2. Divide and Conquer